hirbodprime/hirbodprime/README.md

 - 👋 Hi, I’m @hirbodprime
-- 👀 I’m interested in EthicalHacking and GameDevelopment
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning javascript and how to build tools with python
+- 🌱 I’m currently Developing my Django skills
 - 💞️ I’m looking to collaborate on whatever I'm capable of
 - 📫 How to reach me ...